realadammatthew/humbleberger/src/copy/counting-the-cost.md

 The fear isn't hypothetical.
 It's based in real stories.
 A Jewish woman in Tel Aviv loses her job because she shared her testimony.
 A young man in Brooklyn finds himself suddenly without friends or family because he got baptized.
 A Holocaust survivor in Florida confides that her synagogue no longer welcomes her.

 These are not fictional scenarios—they are the stories we carry with us.
-And they echo the warning of Jesus Himself:
+And they echo the warning of Yeshua Himself:

 > "Do not suppose that I came to bring peace to the earth.
 I did not come to bring peace, but a sword… a man's enemies will be the members of his own household."
 (Matthew 10:34–36)